top of page

 Registration:

-• Make sure to fill out a registration form and submit it to AIK.
+Make sure to fill out the online registration form and submit it to AIK.

 of